Educational Articles: Arch Area

 Posted By Robyn Hughes, ND

 Arthritis, which literally means “joint pain,” is one of the leading causes of disability among Americans.
 Arthritis, including arthritis in the foot, toe, and ankle joints, can occur at any age, though certain types of arthritis may be more common in older or younger individuals.
 There is no cure for this health problem, though there are many treatment options available.
-Treating arthritis in its early stages may...
+Treating arthritis in its early stages may allow a person...
 Read more

 Causes of Outer Foot Pain in Runners